-Explore the best places to live in the U.S. based on crime, public schools, cost of living, job opportunities, and local amenities.
-Ranking based on data from the U.S. Census, FBI, BLS, CDC, and other sources.
+Explore the best places to raise a family based on public schools, crime rates, cost of living, and family-friendly amenities.
+Ranking based on data from the U.S. Census, FBI, BLS, CDC, and other data sources.

 Former Resident:Buffalo Grove was the town I grew up in ever since I was born all the way until I graduated high school.
 All of my memories are here.
 The schooling is amazing, the people here are extremely friendly, the parks are great, and it's extremely safe.
 This is a perfect place to raise a family and have a great life.
 The only problem is there isn't a downtown area, and you might get bored since there aren't that many places to go out.
 Other than that, Buffalo Grove is great!
 More about Buffalo Grove

 Niche User:Top place to raise a family, excellent schools, small class sizes and differentiation, beautiful landscape/lake and homes.
 Close to Botanic Gardens, Writer's Theatre, tons of children's activities.
 38 minute train ride to the city, and just as close of drive to the city as Wilmette (thanks to easy access to the expressway).
 More about Glencoe